rodolphomacedo/statistical_rethinking_pt_BR/_build/html/_sources/intro_en.md

 ```

-Bayesian statistics is a tool that allows us to reason, think and understand some strands of wisdom within the complexity of Nature.
+Bayesian statistics, or inverse probability, is a tool that allows us to reason, think and understand some strands of wisdom within the complexity of Nature.